hatchet-dev/hatchet-v1-archived/README.md

 ### How are you scalable?

 Hatchet is built on top of Temporal, an open-source workflow engine.
-Temporal is a horizontally scalable system that can run thousands of workflows in parallel.
-This means that you can run as many Terraform runs as you need with relatively simple configuration management.
+Temporal is a horizontally scalable system that can run thousands of workflows in parallel across as many tenants as you need.

 **These three features of Hatchet -- being open-source, self-hosted, and focused on scalability -- work hand-in-hand to give you the best possible solution for infrastructure management.**